Bitcoin was invented a decade ago. Isn’t it time for the next step?

 - Minter 2021

 Money is a tool for exchanging value.
 Today, the value is produced by many people and companies, for example, popular Internet shops and services, new YouTubers or Instagramers, mobile games, or communities of people.
-They do all need their own money and on their own terms.
+They all need their own money on their own terms.